tunahorse/textrank_compression_llm_prompter/README.md

 script/text_file/percentage_to_compress_down_to
 ```

-I am currently obsessed with solving this problem if you want to chat shoot me an email at fabiananguiano@gmail DOT com
+I am currently obsessed with solving this problem if you want to chat shoot me an email or open up a issue

 ## Studies on compressing inputs and prompting